marlospomin/yubikey-guide/README.md

 gpg --send-key $KEYID
 ```

-Alternatively, connect another portable storage device or create a new partition on the existing one.
+Alternatively, connect another portable storage device or create a new partition on the existing one and follow the steps below.
-#### Linux

 1. Using the same `/dev/sdb` device as in the previous step, create a small (at least 20 Mb is recommended) partition for storing materials:
 ```bash